Overview

 Use rule conditions that are unique and meaningful.
 For example:

-Merchant contains “Starbucks” → Category: Office Supplies
+Merchant contains “Staples” → Category: Office Supplies

 Description contains “AWS” → Category: Web Hosting